skalimoi/OpenBattlesim/README.md

 OpenBattlesim is a revamp of my previous project Battlesim.
 This is being implemented in Godot, with performance-critical systems written in Rust and ported from the previous project.

 This is in a very early development stage and isn't meant to be playable yet!

+## Notes

+This project is not going to be abandoned.
+If there is prolonged inactivity, that is because I'm working on large, specific features.
+Ask me about it if you're not sure!